addychandrashekar/CodeOH/README.md

 Setup Instructions
-1. Run the following command to install required Python packages: python3 -m pip install --user fastapi uvicorn sqlalchemy bcrypt psycopg2 pydantic
+1. Run the following command to install required Python packages: pip install --user fastapi uvicorn sqlalchemy bcrypt psycopg2 pydantic

+Note: Ensure that `pip` is correctly pointing to Python 3 before running the installation command.
+If unsure, use: python3 -m pip install --user fastapi uvicorn sqlalchemy bcrypt psycopg2 pydantic

 2. To run the FastAPI server:
+uvicorn main:app --reload

-python3 -m uvicorn main:app --reload
+Note: Ensure that `pip` is correctly pointing to Python 3 before running the installation command.
+If unsure, use: python3 -m uvicorn main:app --reload

-3. Then, open http://127.0.0.1:8000/docs to test APIs using Swagger UI.
+4. Then, open http://127.0.0.1:8000/docs to test APIs using Swagger UI.

-4. Database Connection
+5. Database Connection
 Ensure your PostgreSQL database is properly configured in database.py before running the server.